Deformed Special Relativity with an energy barrier of a minimum speed: Introduction

 The hypothesis of the lowest non-null limit of speed for low energies ($v<<c$) in the space-time results in the following physical reasoning:

 - In non-relativistic quantum mechanics, the plane wave wave-function ($Ae^{\pm ipx/\hbar}$) which represents a free particle is an idealisation that is impossible to conceive under physical reality.
 In the event of such an idealized plane wave, it would be possible to find with certainty the reference frame that cancels its momentum ($p=0$), so that the uncertainty on its position would be $\Delta x=\infty$.
-However, the presence of an unattainable minimum limit of speed emerges in order to forbid the ideal case of a plane wave wave-function ($p=constant$ or $\Delta p=0$).
+However, the presence of an unattainable minimum limit of speed emerges in order to prevent the ideal case of a plane wave wave-function ($p=constant$ or $\Delta p=0$).
 This means that there is no perfect inertial motion ($v=constant$) such as a plane wave, except the privileged reference frame of a universal background field connected to an unattainable minimum limit of speed $V$, where $p$ would vanish.
 However, since such a minimum speed $V$ (universal background frame) is unattainable for the particles with low energies (large length scales), their momentum can actually never vanish when one tries to be closer to such a preferred frame ($V$).
 On the other hand, according to Special Relativity (SR), the momentum cannot be infinite since the maximum speed $c$ is also unattainable for a massive particle, except the photon ($v=c$) as it is a massless particle.

-This reasoning allows us to think that the photon ($v=c$) as well as the massive particle ($v<c$) are in equal-footing in the sense that it is not possible to find a reference frame at rest ($v_{relative}=0$) for any speed transformation in a space-time with both maximum and minimum speed limits.
-Therefore, such a deformed special relativity will be termed as Symmetrical Special Relativity (SSR).
+This reasoning allows us to think that the photon ($v=c$) as well as the massive particles ($v<c$) are in equal-footing in the sense that it is not possible to find a reference frame at rest ($v_{relative}=0$) for any speed transformation in a space-time with both maximum and minimum speed limits.
+Therefore, such a deformed special relativity was termed as Symmetrical Special Relativity (SSR)\cite{3}.

-The dynamics of particles in the presence of a universal background reference frame connected to $V$ is within a context of the ideas of Sciama\cite{2}, Schr\"{o}dinger\cite{3} and Mach\cite{4}, where there should be an ``absolute" inertial reference frame in relation to which we have the inertia of all moving bodies.
+The dynamics of particles in the presence of a universal background reference frame connected to $V$ is within a context of the ideas of Sciama\cite{4}, Schr\"{o}dinger\cite{5} and Mach\cite{6}, where there should be an ``absolute" inertial reference frame in relation to which we have the inertia of all moving bodies.
 However, we must emphasize that the concept used here is not classical as machian ideas, since the lowest (unattainable) limit of speed $V$ plays the role of a privileged (inertial) reference frame of a universal background field instead of the ``inertial" frame of fixed stars.